postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/matching-algorithm.md

    * Match the input path with the example path exactly as it is.
 The max value is set as the matching threshold.
    * Strip trailing slashes and match the input path with the example path.
 The threshold is reduced by a certain value, `n`.
-   * Lowercase the input path and the example path.
+   * Use lowercase for the input path and the example path.
 The threshold is reduced by a greater value, `n + m`.
    * Strip out alphanumeric IDs from the input path and the example path.
 The threshold is reduced further, `n + 2m`.
    * If all steps fail, this saved example is not an eligible response.
    * Parameters (such as `{{url}}/path?status=pass`) are also considered when matching the URLs and can be used to determine which example to surface.